 Manufacturing companies operate in a highly competitive global marketplace.
-The manufacturing sector is comprised of diverse establishments engaged in transforming materials and substances into new products through the use of machines, tools, high-tech activities and manual tasks.
+This sector includes companies that transform materials into new products using machines, tools, high-tech activities and manual tasks.
 Segments within the manufacturing sector include aircraft, satellites, defense systems, automobiles, appliances, building materials, personal care products, children’s products, apparel, chemicals, computers and electronic goods.

 According to the U.S. National Association of Manufacturers, the United States makes up over one-fifth of the world’s manufacturing industry, followed by China and Japan.
 In 2015 alone, manufacturing in the U.S. accounted for $1.5 trillion, or approximately 11% of the nation’s GDP.

-Companies within the manufacturing sector face a number of complex challenges ranging from domestic and foreign competition to escalating labor and production costs.
-Countries around the globe are also becoming increasingly aware of the potential harmful impacts manufacturing processes, and resulting processing wastes, may have on the environment.
-Governments in these nations are implementing stricter rules and standards governing manufacturing operations.
+Manufacturing companies face a number of complex challenges ranging from domestic and foreign competition to escalating labor and production costs.
+The international community is increasingly aware of the harmful impacts of processes, and resulting processing wastes, have on the environment.
+Governments in these nations are implementing stricter rules and standards governing operations.
 This increased regulatory oversight can drive manufacturing costs up dramatically.
 The U.S. National Association of Manufacturers reports that regulatory compliance costs manufacturing companies an estimated $180.5 billion each year.

 Environmental Laws and Regulations Impacting the Manufacturing Sector